-Welcome to Newsworthy, a dynamic digital space where you'll find the award-winning work of UNSW media students, within the Faculty of Arts and Social Sciences' School of the Arts & Media.
+Welcome to Newsworthy, a dynamic digital space where you'll find the award-winning work of UNSW media students, within the Faculty of Arts, Design & Architecture's School of the Arts & Media.

 Click through to the Best of 2022, Best of 2021, Best of 2020 and Best of 2019 stories to discover the Newsworthy articles with the greatest impact: whether by highest page views, social media engagement, issues of social importance or winning national awards.

 On this site, you'll find reportage, investigations, commentary, reviews, creative writing and video and photography that explore the issues challenging 21st century Australia and the world, captured through the eyes of the generation who will live it.